00drdelius/desktop-chatbot/README.md

 2. `python http_server.py`

 This method creates a local chatbot and a http server.
 It accepts request from network and send message at local.

+once started http sever, api doc can be referred to `/docs` or `/redoc`